MikiyG/SpotiDrop/README.md

-SpotiDrop: Spotify Playlist Downloader
-Overview
+SpotiDrop

-SpotiDrop is a simple Bash script that allows users to download songs from a Spotify playlist to a specified local folder using the spotdl tool.
-The script automates the process of downloading all tracks from a playlist, ensuring that dependencies such as spotdl and ffmpeg are present before starting the download.
+SpotiDrop is a bash script that enables you to download songs from a Spotify playlist to a specified folder using the spotdl tool.
-Features

-    Downloads songs from a Spotify playlist to a user-defined folder.

-    Automatically checks and installs required dependencies (spotdl and ffmpeg).

-    Prompts the user for the Spotify playlist URL.

-    Suggests using a VPN for privacy when downloading content.

-Requirements
+Usage

+To run SpotiDrop, execute the script with the path to your desired download folder as an argument: bash
+./spotify.sh /path/to/download/folder

+For example, to download songs to the current directory: bash
+./spotify.sh .

+If no argument is provided, the script will display a usage message and exit: text
+Usage: ./spotify.sh /path/to/download/folder
+Example: ./spotify.sh . (downloads to current folder) Prerequisites

-Before using the script, you need the following dependencies installed on your system:
+Before using SpotiDrop, you need to install the following dependencies:

-    spotdl: A command-line tool to download songs from Spotify.
+    spotdl: A tool for downloading Spotify songs.

-    ffmpeg: Required for handling audio formats during the download process.

-Install Dependencies
+    ffmpeg: A multimedia framework required by spotdl to process audio files.

+Installing spotdl

-    Install spotdl:
+Install spotdl using pip:

-        Run:
+bash
 pip3 install spotdl

-Install ffmpeg:
+Installing ffmpeg

-    On Ubuntu:
+    Ubuntu:
+    bash

 sudo apt-get install ffmpeg

-On macOS:
+macOS:
+bash

     brew install ffmpeg

-        On Windows:

-            Download from ffmpeg.org and add it to your system's PATH.
+    Windows: Download ffmpeg from ffmpeg.org and add it to your system PATH.

-Optional: Use a VPN
+How It Works

+The script performs the following steps:

+    Checks for Output Directory: Ensures a download folder is provided as an argument.
+If not, it shows the usage message and exits.
+    Creates the Directory: If the specified folder doesn’t exist, it creates it automatically.
+    Verifies Dependencies: Checks if spotdl and ffmpeg are installed.
+If either is missing, it provides installation instructions and exits.
-The script reminds the user to use a VPN for privacy while downloading Spotify content.
+    VPN Reminder: Displays a reminder to use a VPN for privacy and waits for you to press Enter.
-Usage

-    Download the Script: Save the script as spotidrop.sh or any other name you prefer.

-    Make the Script Executable:

-chmod +x spotidrop.sh

-Run the Script:

-./spotidrop.sh /path/to/download/folder

-    Replace /path/to/download/folder with your desired destination for the downloaded songs.
-If you want to download to the current directory, simply use ..

-    Example:

-        ./spotidrop.sh .

-    Enter the Playlist URL:
+    Prompts for Playlist URL: Asks you to input the Spotify playlist URL.
+    Validates the URL: Ensures a URL is provided; otherwise, it exits with an error.

-        When prompted, enter the Spotify playlist URL.
-The script will begin downloading the playlist to the specified folder.
+    Downloads the Playlist: Uses spotdl to download the playlist to the specified folder and confirms when the download is complete.

-Example

-$ ./spotidrop.sh ~/Music
-Reminder: Use a VPN for privacy while downloading.
-Press Enter to continue...

-Enter the Spotify playlist URL: https://open.spotify.com/playlist/xyz Downloading playlist to ~/Music...
-Download complete!

-Troubleshooting

-    spotdl is not installed: The script will display an error message if spotdl is not installed.
-Install it with pip3 install spotdl.

-    ffmpeg is not installed: If ffmpeg is missing, the script will notify you.
-Install it using the provided platform-specific instructions.

-    Invalid Playlist URL: If you don't provide a valid URL, the script will prompt an error and exit.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Contributing

-Feel free to submit issues or pull requests for any improvements or bug fixes.

-Enjoy your music download experience! 🎶